 - Tea Bush

-- Tea Master
+- Tea Maker

-- Picking Standard
+- Plucking Standard

 About Lapsang Souchong

-This smoked certified organic Lapsang Souchong is the most popular and familiar Lapsang tea.This tea is crafted with the same traditional techniques used hundreds of years ago.
-Lapsang Souchong is the tea made famous by the British royal family and by Sir Arthur Conan Doyle’s fictitious character, Sherlock Holmes.
-Our Lapsang Souchong is smoked over red pine (horsetail pine), giving it the distinct rich smoked aroma and flavor.
-This tea is one of three smoked teas we currently carry, and is the strongest smoked variety.
-If you are looking for the original taste and quality of smoked tea, try our Tongmu Lapsang Souchong which is handmade in the birthplace of smoked teas, Tongmu Village.
+Lapsang Souchong is the tea made famous by the British royal family and Sir Arthur Conan Doyle’s fictitious character, Sherlock Holmes.
+Our Lapsang Souchong is smoked over red pine (horsetail pine), giving it the distinct rich smoky aroma and flavor.
+This tea is one of two smoked teas we currently carry, and is the strongest smoked variety.
+If you are looking for the original taste and quality of smoked tea, try our Tongmu Lapsang Souchong which is handmade in the birthplace of smoked black teas, Tongmu Village.

 The villagers transported the tea to a small trading center town called Xincun where merchandise was sent by boat to the port city Fuzhou.
 They begged a Xincun merchant to take their crop.
-The assumed that they wouldn’t make much of a profit, if any, but were surprised to find the next year there was not only a nice return but also a request for more of this new pine roasted tea.
+They assumed that they wouldn’t make much of a profit, if any, but were surprised to find the next year there was not only a nice return but also a request for more of this new pine roasted tea.
 Thus the first black tea was invented.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.